top of page

 The adjective 'radical' has an etymology rooted in the Latin word 'radix,' which means 'root.'
 'Radix' gave rise to the Latin adjective 'radicalis,' signifying 'pertaining to the root' or 'fundamental.'
 Over time, 'radicalis' evolved into 'radical' in English, retaining its sense of something fundamental or pertaining to the root.
 The term 'radical' has come to represent ideas, actions, or movements characterized by a departure from established norms, traditions, or conventional beliefs, often in a fundamental or extreme way.
 Its etymological origins underline the concept of going to the root or core of an issue, emphasizing the fundamental nature of radical ideas or changes that challenge and reshape the status quo.

-Quiz: Find the meaning of radical
+Quiz: Find the meaning of the adjective radical:

 Try Again!